Table of Contents

 - Stir the tomato paste into the okra mixture until no lumps of tomato paste remain.
 Add the tomatoes, garlic, salt, black pepper, bay leaves, seafood seasoning, and roux-thickened water.
-Bring to a simmer over medium-high heat, then reduce heat to medium-low, cover, and simmer 1 hour.
+Bring to a simmer over medium-high heat, then reduce heat to medium-low, cover, and simmer for 1 hour.

 - Stir the shrimp, crab, and oysters into the gumbo, recover, and cook 20 minutes longer.